unic0x/research/README.md

 !mona po 31634130
 ```

-look for a esp jump command
+look for a esp jump command to workout where your payload would be

 ```
 !mona jmp -r esp -m kernel